-Keepers of JFK legacy hoping to show words count on Twitter
+JFK Twitter account aims to show president’s words ‘count’

 The JFK Library Foundation has launched a new project they’re calling “Words Count” that takes quotes from the nation’s 35th president and tweets them out using the @JohnFKennedy Twitter handle.
 The account features exact quotations said or written by Kennedy as president.

-The goal is to use a 21st century medium to pass the baton of Kennedy’s soaring oratory to a new generation who only know him from history books and news clips.
+The goal is to use a 21st-century tool to pass the baton of Kennedy’s soaring oratory to a new generation who only know him from history books and news clips.

 Most Read Nation & World Stories